Individual Pension Plan:

 A second attempt to have Canadians save money is in this new program (January, 2009) called a Tax Free Savings Account (TFSA).
 Contributions to your plan are made from after-tax income, with both the contributions and the investment earnings exempt from tax upon withdrawal.
 Like the RRSP there are a wide range of investments available.
 If you are taking full advantage of the RRSP savings plan, your next savings dollar may be best invested in a TFSA.
-Up to $5000 per year can be invested in a TFSA.
+Up to $6000 per year can be invested in 2020.
+Check with us to learn about your cumulative totals.
 Unlike the RRSP, money in the TFSA can be withdrawn at any time without penalty.

 After the recent downturn in the financial markets many investors have wondered if there are investments that can protect them from major corrections in the market.
 Segregated funds are such an investment.
 They are similar to mutual funds but have unique features, one of which is a guarantee of part or the entire principal.
 By agreeing to hold the investment for a specific period of time (usually 10 years) you will receive a guarantee to return all or part of your principal even if the fund loses value because of poor market performance.

 Segregated funds can only be purchased through insurance companies and as you might suspect there is an insurance component.
 This means that should you die the capital you have invested will be paid to your family.
 This protects your family from losing your assets due to poor market performance.
 The insurance companies further protect the assets in segregated funds by having them separate from the companies themselves.
 It is for this reason that the funds are called segregated.